neallyboy/ford-web-scrapper/README.md

 ## Azure Cloud Instances - Optional

-Azure has a great free tier that allows you to trigger containers that are responsible for batch jobs.
+Azure Cloud Instances (ACI) allows you to create simple containers that are responsible.
 In this case, we would like to run the container on a schedule, and only have the container live for the life of the script.

-Azure Cloud Instances (ACI) provides the mechanism to use a docker image and execute in the cloud.
+Once create, you cannot re-configure it.
+For example, the python application require environment variables to be passed to it.
+When creating the ACI, you can only set the variables at creation, it cannot be changed after that.
+This requires you to delete and recreate the container if you would like to change the environment variable value to something else.

 ```
 az container delete --resource-group <your-resource-group> --name <your-container-group>
 ```
+This command will delete the container so you can change the environment variables later.

-Then create a new container instance in the cloud.
+If if thes first time, then create a new container instance in the cloud.

 ```
 az container create --resource-group <your-resource-group> --name <your-container-group> --file <your-yaml-file>
 ```

+## Logic App - Optional

+The ACI does not have built-in functionality to schedule when a container can start.
+We need a different Azure resource to be used to schedule container runs.
+In this case, we use Logic App to start the Azure Container Instance.
+The Logic App has a scheduled trigger to that you can configure the time you would like it to start.

+It essentialy has just 2 stpes.

+1. Create an occurance trigger.
+This will be the first step where we can schedule a trigger to start the container.
+In our case, it will be daily at 7AM.
+2. Create a task for starting a container group.
+This step will need to be configured to connect to the ACI, so it can see the container we want to start.

+Now we have all we need to start run our container on a scheduled basis.

 ## Run the Script Locally